 Working with an apprentice requires commitment.
 Like any new employee, your apprentice will need guidance and leadership.
-You and your apprentice get a designated Programme Facilitator, who will guide you throughout your apprenticeship.
+You and your apprentice get a designated Firebrand Learning Mentor, who will guide you throughout your apprenticeship.
 Through 10-week reviews, visits to your workplace and working with you to collect evidence of work-based projects.

 When you hire an apprentice, you both sign a 15-18 month contract, depending on the level of the programme.
 When the programme is completed, you have the choice whether to bring them into permanent employment.
 In a survey carried out by the TUC the success rate for IT apprenticeships was excellent, with more than four out of five (83%) of apprentices working at the same company beyond the initial contract.

 Yes, you can hire as many apprentices as you want - there’s no limit.

 Yes.
 Plus, because Firebrand is a Tech Industry Gold provider, your apprentice can be of any age - although it's important that they don't have any qualifications in IT that are higher than the level of the apprenticeship programme.

 Yes.
 You need to choose your training programme at the start of the apprenticeship, but you can tailor this once you get to know your apprentice.

 No. Employers and apprentices must be based in England to qualify for funding and co-investment from the government.
 This means we cannot accept applications from Ireland, Scotland and Wales